Hexagon/primer/README.md

 No special tools required.
 Just make sure the runtime you want to benchmark is installed, or simply open this repository in a GitHub Codespace - both Deno and Node will be pre-installed and ready to run.

+If you want to use bun in a devcontainer, follow the instructions at [https://bun.sh/](bun.sh).

 #### Deno

-1. Install a recent version of Deno, see [https://deno.land/#installation](https://deno.land/#installation).
+1. Install a recent version of Deno, see [https://deno.land/#installation](https://deno.land/#installation) - or use CodeSpaces.
 2. Run using command ```deno task bench```

 #### Node

-1. Install a recent version of Node.
+1. Install a recent version of Node - or use CodeSpaces.
 2. Run using command ```npm run bench```

 #### Bun

-1. Install a recent version of Bun.
+1. Install a recent version of Bun, see [https://bun.sh/](https://bun.sh/).
-2. Run using command ```bun run bun/bench.js```
+2. Run using command ```bun run bench:bun```

+###¤ Full benchmark

+1. Make sure all runtimes listed above is installed
+2. Run using command ```deno task bench:all```

 ### Contributing